DMills27/Nix-Sovereign-Tech-Fund-Report/2 Measured boot.md

 https://www.reddit.com/r/systemd/comments/rgbn3z/eli5_whats_the_difference_between_systemdstub_and

 With addons, one can separate the command line or create variations of an image.
 Each addon can be signed independently.
 The responsibility of handling this separation falls on the systemd stub, which is similar to Lanzaboote is a specialised bootloader designed for a specific kernel and image ID.
 A systemd-stub, is distinct from systemd-boot, which is a versatile bootloader for any generation.
 A systemd-stub is a purpose-built bootloader designed to boot only a specific kernel and initrd.
 As we align with the Lanzaboote style, systemd stub will be extended to support separated initrds and kernels.
 Additionally, work is being done on establishing a connection between systemd-boot and systemd-stub by creating a UEFI protocol for communication with the addons they recognize.

-[Go into greater how these upstream features are implemented]

 While secure boot provides a greater degree of security, it is still susceptible to attacks such as rootkits, which can conceal their presence or the presence of other undesirable software on a computer, or Direct Memory Access (DMA) attacks, which can inject code into memory during the boot process.
 We can gain a greater level of security through an extra layer of security called Measured Boot.